Kurt Cobain Was A Feminist #1 / Kurt Cobain Était Féministe #1 / .50 cents / 5g

-Yes!
-This zine is so, so good.
+Originally written in 2013, and re-released in 2015 at nearly twice the size, this is probably Fight Boredom Distro’s top-seller, and a zine that I frequently come back to.
+So, so good.
 It is indeed about the radical possibilities of friendship, about the ways we think of friendship versus romantic (and often monogamous) relationships, about the ways that friendship can grow and change, and about how we navigate friendships under capitalism (for example, the fear and jealousy that can present itself in romantic relationships is something that might come from the scarcity model, yet friendships don’t always pose the same problems).
 Every time I read it, I wind up sending texts and letters to my friends just to tell them how much I appreciate having them in my life.
-I dare say this is one of my favourite zines of 2013.
+I dare say this is one of my all-time favourite zines.
 An excerpt: “Friendship is radical because so many of the things we’re told to care about and devote ourselves to suck so bad and friendship carves out a space apart from those things.
 Friendship gives lie to the idea that you should sell your time, forty hours a week or more, to the highest bidder that you should let one (1) person into your heart at a time and it’s gotta be the person you’re having monogamous sex with, the idea that families are born not chosen.”

 Pansy #8 / $3.00 / 60g